jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/rxlogger/README.md

 ```
 gcc *.c *.h -o rxlogger -lmodbus
 ```
-And execute.
-Not sure if sudo is required.
+And execute:
 ```
-sudo ./rxlogger
+./rxlogger
 ```
+Halt execution with CTRL+C.

 ## Customization and Tuning
 Use Texas Instruments' [SmartRF Studio 7](https://www.ti.com/tool/download/SMARTRF-STUDIO-7) and the CC1125 BoosterPack to determine the optimal register settings for your desired frequency and modulation.
 Then, replace the `cc112x_easy_link_reg_config.h` file with the newly exported registers from SmartRF Studio 7 (export as value line or performance line preset).